BEST (& Worst) Things to Do in Oaxaca for Food, Culture & History Lovers

 How to get back to Oaxaca from Tlacolula:

-1. I crossed Highway 190 and stood in front of a pharmacy on the corner of Juarez and 190 (Google Maps) and waited for an ATSA bus or a shared taxi to come by.
+1. I crossed Highway 190, stood in front of a pharmacy on the corner of Juarez and 190, and waited for an ATSA bus or a shared taxi to pass.

 2. This time a shared taxi pulled up first and that’s what I took to get back to Oaxaca.
 It cost me MXN$30 (US$1.50).

-3. Shared taxis will go all the way to the Second-Class Bus Station.
-However, you can be dropped off anywhere along the way.
+3. Shared taxis will take you to the Second-Class Bus Station, but you can be dropped off anywhere along the way.

 16. Do a Mezcal Tasting Tour